d12frosted/elpa-mirror/stable-melpa/tok-theme-readme.txt

-Tok is a minimal, calm and dark theme for Emacs.
+Tok is a minimal, calm and light theme for Emacs.